chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 - `-K` is the path of pivotal.pem file
 - `-F` is the path to store the output file

-- Repeat the above commands on the new server where the knife is installed
+- Repeat the above commands for the new server

 - Now run the below command to check the differences between the old and new data.
 Ideally, there should be no differences if the migration was done successfully.